Last updated on December 4th, 2024 at 01:27 pm

 John Ronald Reuel Tolkien was as varied as his travels.
 He was an English writer, poet, philologist, and university professor and author of The Hobbit, The Lord of the Rings, and The Silmarillion.
 Yes, I am a long-time JRR Tolkien fan and now that the film versions of his novels are inextricably linked with the landscapes of New Zealand, a country I once called home, I have even more reason to love them.

 I am always looking for the next adventure, and I thrive on change.
-I’m okay with living an adventurous travel life with my family in tow.
+I’m okay with living an adventurous travel life with my family.

 4. ‘Travel is the only thing that makes you richer.’ – Author Unknown